-Since WHS is nearly the square footage called for in the Ed Specs, and program sizes are close to what's a recoil in specs, I don't have any reducing certain programs.
-I did reduce size of with media center/
+Since WHS is nearly the square footage called for in the Ed Specs, and program sizes are close to what's a recoil in specs, I don't have any Strong Reelings one way or another about greatly increasing or reducing certain programs.
+I did reduce size of with media center/ Library and gave some of that to Carcer Prep/CTE because the latter is becoming less of a focus point in high schools, and I think there's non for growth in the way of computer science, CTE.
+Otherwise, I trust the recomendations on the Ed Specs at this point $\mathsf{IBI}$